 Yes, there is a lot of crappy dance out there

-Is shaming dancers for their mistakes going to make it any better?
+But is shaming dancers for their mistakes going to make it any better?
 What if we try another way?
-When dancers enjoy the pleasure of the movement and the moment, when they give themselves to the the dance, they have confidence–and their technique often improves organically.
+When dancers enjoy the pleasure of the movement and the moment, when they give themselves to the the dance, when they are relaxed enough to enjoy the process, they feel more confident–and their technique often improves organically.